Your browser version is no longer supported. Please consider updating.

 Commercial Spaces – Advertisements.
 A commercial space, such as an office building, healthcare center, or hotel, can host a shoot.
 A hotel's rooms, reception area, and gym can be different photography settings.

 Restaurants – Food Editorials.
-A restaurant is one of the top event settings, but it can also become a creative backdrop.
-It is also an ideal photography setting, mostly for food editorials.
+A restaurant is one of the top event settings, and it can also serve as a creative backdrop.
+It's also an ideal setting for photography, especially for food editorials.
 Giggster has coffee cafes, rooftop bars, diners, and other choices.

 Homes – Engagement Photos.
-A house has indoor and outdoor spaces for various photography projects; rent a location that accepts overnight stays for your engagement photos.
+A house has indoor and outdoor spaces for various photography projects; rent a location with a gorgeous garden for your engagement photos.

-Producing beautiful images requires much work, from renting the right equipment to booking sessions in top photography studios.
-Giggster can connect you with the best studio for rent in places like New York or Atlanta; here is a list of the top features to help you identify a fitting photo studio space.
+Producing beautiful images requires considerable effort, from renting the right equipment to booking top photography studios.
+Giggster can connect you with the best studio for rent in places like New York or Atlanta.
+Here is a list of top features to help you identify a suitable photo studio space.

 What photos can you produce in the studio?
-Studio photography is flexible; you can take headshots, portraits, and fashion editorials.
-Many have cyc walls and green screens, expanding the list of projects you can work on in a studio.
+Studio photography is flexible, so take advantage and plan a detailed shot list, from portraits to fashion editorials to food layouts.
+Many studios have cyc walls and green screens, expanding the list of projects you can work on in a studio.

 Does the studio have photography equipment?
-Unlike outdoor spaces, which mainly need natural light, professional photo studios have adjustable lights to supplement the natural light.
+Unlike outdoor spaces, which mainly rely on natural light, professional photo studios have adjustable lighting to supplement it.
 It allows you to continue working and stay on schedule despite unpredictable weather.

 Does the photo studio rental package include a photographer?
-Like equipment, a studio might have a photographer on staff and their services might be included in the rental price, or you might have to outsource the service.
+Do you need a photographer to assist in the project?
+Like equipment, a studio might have a photographer on staff, with their services included in the rental price, or you might have to outsource the service.

-A photography studio can enhance any photo session, but like any event space, it has merits and possible setbacks.
+A photography studio can enhance any photo session, but, like any event space, it has both merits and potential drawbacks.
 Here are some reasons why you should plan your future photo shoots in studios and how to solve different challenges tied to the spaces.

 Advantages

-There is nothing like unpredictable conditions in a studio; you can control the lighting and keep using the space even when it's raining or snowing outside.
+There are rarely unpredictable conditions in a studio; you can control the lighting and keep using the space even when it's raining or snowing outside.

 A photo session in a studio only requires a photographer, a model, and a camera.
-The rest of the room should be dedicated to lighting your subject properly.
+The rest of the room should be dedicated to properly lighting your subject.

 Rent a studio to guarantee uniformity; once you set up your gear optimally, all the images will turn out the same.
 Repeating a similar setup in another studio is easier than in an outdoor space.